 Clarence's case has been followed closely by Susan Greene, and award-winning journalist for the Colorado Independent.
 Read her latest update here (opens in a new window).

 Sign the petition, ask your friends and family to sign the petition, and speak up about this injustice.

-This unprecedented retrial is not receiving the attention it deserves or needs.
+The wrongful imprisonment of Clarence Moses-EL and his fight for justice is not receiving the attention it deserves or needs.
 It reopens wounds.
 It ignores the errors and omissions of the investigation.
 It may be for political points.

 Clarence Moses-EL deserves better.
 This is not justice.

 To find out how you can help or to learn more, please contact firstname.lastname@example.org.